sourcehut-mirrors/chawan/doc/config.md

 <tr>
 <td>autofocus</td>
 <td>boolean</td>
-<td>When set to true, elements with an "autofocus" attribute are focused on
+<td>When set to true, elements with an "autofocus" attribute are focused
-automatically after the buffer is loaded.
+on automatically after the buffer is loaded.<br>
+If scripting is enabled, this also allows scripts to focus on elements.<br>
 Overrides `buffer.autofocus`.</td>
 </tr>

 <tr>